Seagate Technology Holdings PLC (STX): A Deep Dive into Its Perf

 Growth Prospects

 A lack of significant growth is another area where Seagate Technology Holdings PLC seems to falter, as evidenced by the company's low Growth rank.
-The company's revenue has declined by -3.5 per year over the past three years, which underperforms worse than 71.91% of 2335 companies in the Hardware industry.
+The company's revenue has declined by -3.5 per year over the past three years, which underperforms worse than 71.92% of 2333 companies in the Hardware industry.
 Over the past five years, Seagate Technology Holdings PLC has witnessed a decline in its earnings before interest, taxes, depreciation, and amortization (EBITDA).
 The three-year growth rate is recorded at -36, while the five-year growth rate is at -17.1.
+Lastly, Seagate Technology Holdings PLC predictability rank is just one star out of five, adding to investor uncertainty regarding revenue and earnings consistency.

 Conclusion